cjcon90/hot-dogz/README.md

 - I followed the following steps to set it up.
 	- signed up to Mongodb and created a shared cluster
-	- selected default AWS cloudn provider
+	- selected default AWS cloud provider
 	- selected Ireland region
 	- selected m0 cluster tier
 	- chose name for cluster